 Karen is a Taiko drummer, enjoys running, yoga, swimming, volunteering, and helps to organize many running events in our City.
 She is also a very active member and past president of the Rotary Club of Lethbridge Sunrise, and a member of the University of Lethbridge Senate.

 Karen can be reached at firstname.lastname@example.org

-Marc started volunteering with the festival a few years ago as a member of the University of Lethbridge Rotaract Club that operates the t-shirt sales tent every year.
-Over time, his love for, and involvement in, the festival has grown.
-He now volunteers as the Technology Chair on the festival organizing committee, giving him a way to participate in the festival where his utter lack of physical grace and skill doesn’t put anyone’s safety at risk.
+Marc started volunteering with the festival in 2008 as a member of the University of Lethbridge Rotaract Club that operates the t-shirt sales tent at the festival.
+He has volunteered as the Technology Chair, been a member of the Rotary Club of Lethbridge Urban Spirits, and been the IT Manager at Lethbridge Family Services, all since 2014.
+The Technology Chair role on the festival organizing committee gives him a way to participate in the festival where his utter lack of physical grace and skill doesn’t put anyone’s safety at risk.

 Marc approaches this role with a customer service mindset.
-Feedback is actively sought out, and is used to shape the technology the festival uses.
-He can be contacted at email@example.com or http://ca.linkedin.com/in/marcleblanc2/
+Feedback is actively sought out, and is used to shape the technology strategy for the festival.
+He can be contacted at email@example.com